Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP - WHIZ News

 Simply, it was no contest and now the Bulldogs will get a shot at redemption against Alabama, trying to win their first national title since 1980.

-Smart ducked the celebratory Gatorade bath after the game, saying he wanted to get a real shower and get to work on catching the team the Bulldogs have been chasing for five years.
+Smart dodged the celebratory Gatorade bath from his players after the game, Smart said he wanted to get a real shower and get to work on catching the team Georgia has been chasing for five years.

 Georgia opened as 2 1/2-point favorite, according to FanDuel Sportsbook.